dsmooke/burger/README.md

 ## Bugs

 In the process of refactoring the CatsApp the app broke and the buttons don't respond.
+Added credit card info for verification.

 Needs to be reworked tbd.
 2/9/2021

 ## License